Language deprivation: Genie

-The most well-documented case of a language-deprived child was that of Genie.
+The most well-documented case of a language-deprived child with functional hearing was that of Genie.
 Genie was discovered in 1970 in the family home, where she was recognized as highly abnormal.
 A social welfare agency took her into custody and admitted Genie into a hospital.
 Before discovery, Genie had lived strapped and harnessed into a chair.
 Genie, 13 years of age upon discovery, was malnourished, insensitive to tactile senses, and silent even upon being evoked; however she had proper social skills and she was able to maintain eye contact with caregivers, giving the impression that she understood instruction.
 After being discharged from the hospital she was put in foster care where she received "informal" training.

 The first tests of language were taken three years after her discovery.
 She was given a variety of language test measures to test her sound skills, comprehension skills, and grammatical skills.
 She was able to discriminate between initial and final consonants.
 However, she lacked pitch and volume control, her speech was described as high pitched and breathy with sound distortions, consonant clusters, neutralizing vowels, dropping final consonants, and reducing consonants.
 She was able to comprehend instructions but was dependent on pantomime and gesture.
 Genie was capable of discriminating affirmation from negative, comparative adjectives, and colour words.
 After four years of language stimulation, her linguistic performance was similar to that of a normal two-year-old infant.
 She had poor performance in complex sentences, interchangeably used the pronouns "you" and "me", and lacked the question form of sentence structure.
 Further studies were conducted focusing on the physiological state of Genie.
 She was right-handed but neurological tests showed that she processed her language in the right hemisphere.
 Normally right-handed people process language in the left hemisphere.
 She excelled in right-hemisphere processed tasks, such as face perception, holistic recall of unrelated objects, and number perception.
 Genie's language skills were deemed poor, and this was linked to the notion that she began to learn language when she was 13½.